CarloDePieri/github_actions_shell/README.md

 - `SSH_RELAY_USER`: The user on the relay host;
 - `SSH_RELAY_KEY`: A relay host public key (the first from `ssh-keyscan $SSH_RELAY_HOST`).

+Hint: this completed value can be stored to quickly reuse this setup with different projects.

 Finally, add to the workflow file:

 ```yaml